 REQUIREMENTS FOR SUCCESSFUL COMPLETION OF THE DIDACTIC YEAR

 To successfully complete the didactic year, the student must adhere to the requirements above and:

-- Follow all policies (rules) and regulations published by the Physician Assistant Studies Program -Pleasantville;
+1. Follow all policies (rules) and regulations published by the Physician Assistant Studies Program Pace University-Pleasantville;

-- Fulfill all requirements set forth in the Student Handbook regarding Progression;
+2. Fulfill all requirements set forth in the PA Student Handbook regarding Progression;

 The Physician Assistant Program – Pleasantville and the University OSA office will review all student records prior to graduation.
 Any outstanding financial balance must be reconciled with the University prior to graduation.
 Students must fulfill all Program and University requirements, including compliance with academic integrity and disciplinary policies, before being awarded a diploma and to be eligible for the physician assistant national certifying examination.
 Specific requirements include:

-- Satisfactory completion of all Pace University required courses and courses for the Physician Assistant Program - Pleasantville.
+1. Satisfactory completion of all Pace University required courses and courses for the Pleasantville Physician Assistant Program.

-- Satisfactory completion of all courses in the professional curriculum with a minimum grade of a “B-” (80%) in a PASP letter graded course, and a “P” in a PASP pass/fail graded course.
+2. Satisfactory completion of all courses in the professional curriculum with a minimum grade of a “C” (74%) in a PASP letter graded course, and a “P” in a PASP pass/fail graded course.

-- Compliance with standards of conduct and guidelines for ethical conduct and professional performance standards as listed in the student handbook.
+12. Compliance with standards of conduct and guidelines for ethical conduct and professional performance standards as listed in the Student & Clinical handbook.

 13. Submit a completed and signed “Application for Graduation” form to OSA/Degree Audit Office.
 This application is not for the graduation ceremony, but to have your degree officially conferred by the University.
 This is not to be submitted to the Physician Assistant Program, but to the OSA/Degree Audit Office.
 You can call (877) 672-1830 or email OSA@pace.edu for any additional questions you may have.